-Both the Handle and the DOI are systems of identification of digital objects that allow to assign one PURL ("persistent uniform resource locator") to electronic documents (books, magazine articles, congresses, teaching materials, etc.).
+Both the Handle and the DOI are digital object identification systems that allow you to assign one PURL ("persistent uniform resource locator") in electronic documents (books, journal articles, conference papers, teaching materials, etc.).

 The Digital Object Identifier (DOI) is a unique and permanent identifier for electronic publications that provides information on the description of digital objects (magazines, articles, etc.), as well as its location on the Internet (using the corresponding metadata).